diogoff/plasma-tomography/README.md

     - It needs `X_train.npy` and `Y_train.npy` in order to extract the validation data.

     - After running this script, check that `val_loss` is the same as reported by `plot_train.py` (apart from some rounding error).

+8. Run `model_test.py` to test the model on a given pulse.

+    - Before running this script, set `pulse` to the desired pulse, `t0` to the start time, and `step` to the desired time increment.

+    - Since it needs to grab the test data, this script will only work from within a JET computing cluster (JAC or Freia).

+    - It does not need to be run on the GPU, it can run with TensorFlow on the CPU.

+    - It will produce an output file called `tomo_test.hdf`.

 ### References